1886 - 1893

 At about 3 lbs. and 1/10 the cost of some typewriters, the World was marketed as a very portable and inexpensive alternative to bulkier standard machines, as well as a superior alternative to other index typewriters.
 An 1887 article in The American Stationer explains, "The World is not offered as a competitor of the high-priced, two handed type-writer, but is a strong competitor with all low-priced machines.
 Although a one-handed machine, the World type-writer is a quick machine, and in skillful hands it can be operated rapidly."
 The article also claimed that a skilled user could produce as much as 80 words per minute with a "one-handed" World.
 Personally, I doubt it.

 The World was produced by several manufacturers.
-Initially it was the World Type-Writer Company of Portland, Maine and then Pope Manufacturing of Boston, Massachusetts took over and produced the World out of its Hartford, Connecticut factory on Capital Avenue.
-The last manufacturer, after Pope, was the Typewriter Improvement Company of Boston, Massachusetts.
+Initially it was the World Type-Writer Company of Portland, ME and then Pope Manufacturing of Boston, MA took over and produced the World out of its Hartford, CT factory which was located on Capital Avenue.
+The last manufacturer, after Pope, was the Typewriter Improvement Company of Boston, MA.

-All World Typewriters were sold by agents of George Becker & Company of New York.
-Export models were rebranded with names like Machine Express and Boston.
+Export versions of the World were rebranded with names like Machine Express and Boston.